aspose-total/Aspose.Total-Products/total/en/python-net/conversion/eml-to-pdf/_index.md

 otherformats: DOC DOCM DOCX DOT DOTM DOTX EMF EPUB FLATOPC MD ODT OTT PCL PDF PS RTF TEXT WORD WORDML BMP GIF IMAGE JPEG TIFF PNG SVG XPS
 ---
 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert EML to PDF using Python" h2="EML to PDF conversion in your Python Applications without installing Microsoft Word<sup>&reg;</sup> or Outlook." >}}
+{{< blocks/products/pf/feature-page-header h1="Convert EML to PDF using Python" h2="EML to PDF conversion in Python applications without installing Microsoft Word<sup>&reg;</sup> or Outlook." >}}

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a EML to PDF conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word PDF format.
+If you're a Python developer looking to incorporate EML to PDF conversion functionality into your Python application, you can leverage the power of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API.
+This comprehensive package provides a range of APIs that handle various formats, including Email, Images, and Microsoft Word documents.
+By utilizing the Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs, which are part of the Aspose.Total for Python via .NET package, you can easily achieve the desired conversion using Python.<br><br>

+To convert EML files to PDF, follow this two-step process.
+First, load the Email file and render it into HTML using the Aspose.Email for Python via .NET API.
+Then, load the converted HTML using the Aspose.Words for Python via .NET API and save it as a PDF document or in any  desired format.<br><br>

+With Aspose.Total for Python via .NET, you can automate the EML to PDF conversion seamlessly, making it a valuable tool for Python developers.
+Visit the official pages of [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) to explore these APIs and their capabilities within the Aspose.Total for Python via .NET package.

 {{% /blocks/products/pf/feature-page-summary %}}

 {{< blocks/products/pf/agp/feature-section >}}
 {{% blocks/products/pf/agp/feature-section-col title="How to Convert EML to PDF in Python" %}}

-- Open the source EML file using MailMessage.load class
+- Open the source EML file using `MailMessage.load` class
 - Call the `save` method while specifying output HTML file path and relevant HTML Save options as parameter.
 So your EML file is converted to HTML at the specified path
 - Now Load the saved HTML file using [Document](https://reference.aspose.com/words/python-net/aspose.words/document/)
-- Call the save method with relevant file path.
-So finally the EML is converted
+- To complete the EML to PDF conversion process, simply call the "save" method and provide the appropriate file path as an argument

 {{% /blocks/products/pf/agp/feature-section-col %}}

-{{% blocks/products/pf/agp/feature-section-col title="Conversion Requirements" %}}
+{{% blocks/products/pf/agp/feature-section-col title="EML to PDF Conversion Requirements" %}}

 - For EML to PDF conversion, Python 3.5 or later is required
 - Reference APIs within the project directly from PyPI ([Aspose.Words](https://pypi.org/project/aspose-words/) and [Aspose.Email](https://pypi.org/project/Aspose.Email-for-Python-via-NET/))